 IB History

-Free resources that align with your IB History curriculum
+Explore free resources that align with your IB History curriculum.

 Soldiers moving through a trench in World War One

 CFR Education offers a range of free resources that can supplement your IB History curriculum.
-Browse articles, timelines, videos, and simulations covering the IB curriculum’s prescribed subjects, world history topics, and regional studies.
+Browse readings, timelines, videos, and simulations covering the IB curriculum’s prescribed subjects, world history topics, and regional studies.

 Prescribed Subjects